Wills, Trusts & Probate

 Frequently Asked Questions About Irrevocable Trusts

-Can I change the beneficiaries of an irrevocable trust after it’s created?
+Can an irrevocable trust be modified after it is created?

 What types of assets can be placed into an irrevocable trust?

-How long does it take to set up an irrevocable trust?
+How long does it take to fund an irrevocable trust?